Please see below for your chance to win one of two copies of

 For your chance to win an e-copy of Sons of the Wolf, simply comment below OR at Before the Second Sleep‘s Facebook page, located here.
 Drawing will be held in two weeks.

-Added note: Owing to some illness in the Zlitni shack, things got a bit stalled around here so the contest timeline has been extended!
+Added note: Owing to some illness in our house, things got a bit stalled around here so the contest timeline has been extended!
 Huzzah!!
 I’ll be back with a definite date of drawing, but for now, please comment and share!

 Update: Drawing November 19